Monday, 7 April 2014

 “I’d remember, if my so-called husband would help me with my Lamaze breathing,” Mary shot back.

-Mary lay on her black, her legs unevenly splayed apart for she was not on an even surface, doing her best to remain calm and focused on the task of giving birth in less than optimal circumstances.
+Mary lay on her back, her legs unevenly splayed apart for she was not on an even surface, doing her best to remain calm and focused on the task of giving birth in less than optimal circumstances.

 “Come on hubby, give your wife the pyramidal countdown she needs to push this baby out!” the midwife ordered.